 Planting Guide For Lily Of The Valley

-Lily of the Valley flowers work well as cut flowers.
-It is also known as “Our Lady’s Tears” as it is said that it grew where Eve’s tears fell when they were driven out of the garden of Eden.
+The bell-shaped flower of Lily of the Valley works well as cut flowers.
+It is also known as “Our Lady’s Tears,” as it is said that it grew where Eve’s tears fell when they were driven out of the garden of Eden.

-Be aware all parts of lily of the valley plants are toxic to human.
-If you have little children it should be planted with care.
+Be aware that all parts of the valley plants’ lily are toxic to humans.
+If you have little children, they should be planted with care.

 The location you choose should have well-drained soil and receive partial sun.
-The Lily of the Valley plant is not choosy on the soil it grows in.
+The Lily of the Valley plant is not choosy on its soil.
 However, it does not do well in swampy conditions.

 It prefers humus-rich, moist soil.
 Soils can be amended by adding organic material such as decomposed manure or peat moss.

-Lily of the valley spreads very fast and it may over-run other flowers.
-It prefers partial shade, but it can also tolerate full sun in areas with cooler summers.
+The Lily of the valley spreads quickly and may over-run other flowers.
+It prefers partial shade but can also tolerate full sun in areas with cooler summers.

-Once a location has been chosen, the pips should be soaked in lukewarm water before planting.
+Once a location has been chosen for planting lily pips, they should be soaked in lukewarm water before planting.
 The pips will swell as they absorb water.
 This acts as a head start to encourage growth.

 If the pips have roots, snip them about half an inch at the end to encourage branching out, and the fragrant flowers for the garden will have a greater chance of flourishing.

-Allow the foliage to remain after blooming as this will feed the pips for more flowers in the next spring.
+Allow the foliage to remain after blooming, as this will feed the pips for more bell-shaped flowers next spring.

-This perennial plant lily over time will fill the ground like a carpet with green leaves and the garden will have a delicate scent of its lily-like flowers.
+Over time, the perennial Lily of the Valley will fill the ground like a carpet with green leaves, and the garden will have a delicate scent of its lily-like flowers.
 If you notice a reduction in the display of flowers, you can thin out the plant.